 ]]>

-When our internal communicators needed to get the word out about Microsoft 365 Copilot, they turned to Microsoft Viva Amplify, our new product that would allow them to do so quickly, across many internal channels at once.
+When our internal communicators need to get the word out about new Microsoft 365 Copilot features, they turn to Microsoft Viva Amplify, which allows them to do so quickly, across many internal channels at once.

 Viva Amplify, with its “write once, publish everywhere” approach, allows our internal communicators to reach employees easily in Microsoft Viva Engage and other distribution channels.
 It also gives them the ability to monitor the effectiveness of their outreach, so they know how well they’re reaching people in each channel they use.
 (Read our story on deploying Amplify internally at Microsoft here.)